Sadie Robertson

 the place where I began my own journey as a client!
 It was during my time in practicum that I developed into a therapist that practices in alignment with some of my core values: authenticity, self-responsibility, curiosity, anti-authoritarianism, collaboration & joy.

-While many approaches inform how I do my work, philosophically I am oriented towards a Humanistic/Gestalt approach.
-This approach emphasizes present moment awareness which helps to build connections between mind, body, emotions and spirit.
-It also views the client as the expert in their own experience, places a strong value on subjectivity, and invites play and experimentation.
 I also see the therapy I offer as transpersonal.
 Soul and spirit show up everywhere: in grief and mourning, in sex and sexuality, in activism and in inner peace.
 I’m interested in exploring the question: what makes you come alive?
 What activities or experiences titillate and stimulate your liveliness and which activities mute it?
 Inside each of us is wisdom.
 Sometimes we need to peel back some layers to access it.
-I am here to support and guide you on this journey to authentic expression and inner wisdom.
-If you’re interested in seeing if we’re a fit, I offer free 20 minutes introductory phone consults.
-I look forward to speaking with you!

 - Young Adult: 18-25

-- Adults: 25-65
+- Adults: 26-65

 - Individuals